INSIDE: Roam the Gnome’s Insider’s Guide to the best Leather Shops in Rome.

-I hunted and window shopped all over town for Italian leather bags, including the market at Porta Portese (thinking it might be THE “Rome Leather Market” I was hoping to find) with no luck.
+I hunted and window shopped all over town for Italian leather bags, including at the market at Porta Portese (thinking it might be THE “Rome Leather Market” I was hoping to find) with no luck.

-On a side note, I was very surprised that Italian leather goods were not as abundant or as visible as I’d expected but this street saved the day.
+On a side note, I was very surprised that Italian leather goods were not as abundant or as visible as I’d expected but Via Francesco Crispi street saved the day.

 THE INSIDE SCOOP: The Most Affordable Shopping in Rome for Leather Souvenirs